 Code of Conduct

-The purpose of the Code of Conduct (the "Code") isto assist all directors, officers, employees, advisors and consultants in making decisions regarding the affairs of the Company (including its subsidiaries).
+The purpose of the Code of Conduct (the "Code") is to assist all directors, officers, employees, advisors and consultants in making decisions regarding the affairs of the Company (including its subsidiaries).
 The Code, along with the Company’s Environmental, Social and Governance Policy (“ESG Policy”), states basic principles that should guide the affairs of the Company and deals with certain specific situations but is not comprehensive.
-This material, along with the ESG Policy will provide general parameters to help you resolve the ethical and legal issues that you may encounter while conducting business on behalf of the Company.
+This material, along with the ESG Policy will provide general parameters to help guide your resolution of the ethical, social and legal issues that you may encounter while conducting business on behalf of the Company.
 You are encouraged to consult with the Chair of the Corporate Governance, Nominating and Compensation Committee (“CGNC Committee”) for direction regarding specific issues.

 The Company (including its subsidiaries) and its directors, officers, employees, advisors and consultants (“Defined Persons”) shall comply with the following obligations:

-- Provide fair and accurate reporting in full compliance with all applicable regulatory requirements in news releases, financial reports and corporate presentations.
+- provide fair and accurate reporting in full compliance with all applicable regulatory requirements in news releases, financial reports and corporate presentations;

-- Financial statements shall be prepared in accordance with generally accepted accounting principles and applicable securities laws.
-The statements shall be prepared using the highest standards of integrity.
+- financial statements shall be prepared in accordance with current generally accepted accounting principles and applicable securities laws, and the statements shall be prepared using the highest standards of integrity;

-- be up to date with respect to the understanding of and comply with the laws and regulations of each jurisdiction in which the Company does business.
+- be up to date with respect to the understanding of and comply with the laws and regulations of each jurisdiction in which the Company does business;

-- Conduct the Company's affairs with a view to the best interests of the Company as a whole and to enhance stakeholder value.
+- conduct the Company's affairs with a view to the best interests of the Company as a whole and to with a goal of enhancing stakeholder value.

-- Not disclose confidential information to third parties without prior authorization and then only under legal confidential agreements;
+- not disclose confidential information to third parties without prior authorization and then only under legal confidential agreements;

 Conflict of Interest